danielcrimp/danielcrimp.github.io/about.md

 ---

 ## present
-I live and work in London, in the UK 🇬🇧
+I live in London, in the UK 🇬🇧

 I work as a data science and software engineering consultant, but am becoming increasingly involved in startups and personal projects.